4lc0n/screen_backlight/readme.md

 for your information
 --------------------
 i am by far no experienced programmer and may have made some mistakes or did made some unconventional programming but i am open to suggestions regarding my code. you can use this code for your project, but i will not take any responsibility for any results.

+the code is incomplete. it will be updated over time as the project evolves.